DanielleMStevens/pSelAct_KO_Clavibacter/Assembly_and_Mapping_methods.md

 GCF_900110015.1
 ```

-We can use a package known as bioinf_tools, from AstroMike (great programmer fyi), which we can download using conda.
+We can use a package known as bioinf_tools [package here](https://github.com/AstrobioMike/bioinf_tools), which we can download using conda.

 ```
 conda install -c conda-forge -c bioconda -c defaults -c astrobiomike bit